beclab/velero/site/content/docs/main/api-types/restore.md

   # so that the exposed port numbers on the node will remain the same after restore.
 Optional
   preserveNodePorts: true
   # existingResourcePolicy specifies the restore behaviour
-  # for the Kubernetes resource to be restored.
+  # for the kubernetes resource to be restored.
 Optional
   existingResourcePolicy: none
   # Actions to perform during or post restore.
 The only hooks currently supported are
   # adding an init container to a pod before it can be restored and executing a command in a